 The 2011 Diplomats posted the eighth winning season in Wagner's tenure at the helm, advancing to the CC playoffs for the third straight year.
 2010 saw F&M return to the national spotlight as they finished the regular season second in the CC and 23rd in the nation as ranked by the NSCAA.
 F&M had a run of over 600 minutes conceding only one goal and went 3-0-2 against the top-five teams in the Centennial.

-From 2006 to present, the Diplomats have participated in the NCAA tournament twice and were three times ranked in the top 25 of the national rankings at the season's end.
-Wagner led the team to its best season in program history in 2007 with 15 wins, along with a return trip to the NCAA tournament.
+From 2006 to present, the Diplomats have participated in the NCAA tournament three times and were four times ranked in the top 25 of the national rankings at the season's end.
+Wagner led the team to its then best season in program history in 2007 with 15 wins, along with a return trip to the NCAA tournament.
 The Diplomats won the Centennial Conference (CC) regular season championship and reached as high as No. 9 in the Division III national coaches poll, ending the season ranked 21st with a 15-4 record.
 Wagner mentored Brandon Corday to his second straight CC Player of the Year award and first team All-America honors, the only soccer player in Centennial history to accomplish this.

 Wagner’s first two seasons were building blocks for what would become one of the most successful stretches in program history.
 The Diplomats won only 12 of their 34 games in 2002 and 2003 and finished last in Centennial Conference in 03.
-The program came roaring back in 2004, with 11 wins marking one of the ten best season-to-season turnarounds for a program in the NCAA that year.
+The program came roaring back in 2004, with 11 wins marking one of the 10 best season-to-season turnarounds for a program in the NCAA that year.
 Since 2004 the Diplomats have only lost 33 times in 125 contests while consistently having one of the toughest schedules in the country.